Microwave Output Stabilization of a Qubit Controller via Device-Level Temperature Control: Discussion and Conclusion

-In summary, at the level of the observed fluctuations, the $X/2$-gate infidelity due to the amplitude noise ($\sim2\times10^{-6}$) and phase misalignment ($\sim2\times10^{-5}$) is considerably small.
-These values are significantly lower than the typical fault-tolerance targets for single-qubit operations, indicating that the measured amplitude and phase stability have a negligible impact on the $X/2$-gate performance.
+In summary, based on the observed amplitude and phase fluctuations, the estimated contribution to the $X/2$-gate infidelity due to amplitude noise ($\sim2\times10^{-6}$) and phase misalignment ($\sim2\times10^{-5}$) is small.
+While these values are not experimentally verified through direct qubit measurements, they suggest that the achieved microwave stability would not be a limiting factor for single-qubit gate performance, even for future superconducting qubits with substantially improved coherence times.

 Although the QuEL-1 SE system is originally developed for superconducting qubits, it can be extended to other qubit modalities that employ microwave control, such as trapped ions~\cite{miyoshi2024microwave}.
 Furthermore, it can be synchronized with control instruments in other electromagnetic domains, including optical and DC-voltage systems, to enable unified operation across diverse control frequencies~\cite{miyoshi2025toward}.